 Can you remember the last time you had a fantastic night’s sleep and woke up feeling refreshed and rejuvenated?
 If that feels like a distant memory, you’re not alone.

-Surprisingly, 20% of Australians suffer from regular sleep problems, and while the Sleep Health Foundation recommends seven to nine hours of sleep a night, the average adult only gets between six and seven.
+Surprisingly, nearly half of Australians suffer from regular sleep problems, and while the Sleep Health Foundation recommends seven to nine hours of sleep a night, the average adult only gets between six and seven.

 Why is sleep so important?